-To change the name of a disk drive from a MS-DOS prompt, type the below text; substitute "yourname" for what you want to name the drive.
+To change the name of a disk drive from an MS-DOS prompt, type the below text; substitute "hope" for what you want to name the drive.

-The above example will rename your C: drive to yourname.
+The above example will rename your C: drive to hope.
 Substituting the c for any other drive letter will rename that drive.